The equivalence between Feynman transform and Verdier duality

+{The notion of \textit{stable graphs} is intimately linked to the notion of \textit{stable curves}.
+Stable curves are used in the theory of compactification of the moduli space of smooth algebraic curves (aka Deligne-Mumford moduli space) (\cite{dm})}.
+Non-technically speaking, a \textit{stable graph} is a graph encoding incidence relations between various strata of this compactified moduli space, whence the name.
+The precise definition is as follows.

-\begin{definition}(Stable graph) A \textit{graph} $G$ is specified by a set of vertices $V(G)$, a set of half edges $H(G)$, an involution $\sigma$ and a partition $\lambda$ (By a partition of a set, we mean a disjoint decomposition into several unordered, possibly empty, subsets, called blocks).
+\begin{definition}(Stable graph) A \textit{graph} $G$ is specified by a finite set $H(G)$ (whose elements are called half edges), an involution $\sigma: H(G) \rightarrow H(G)$ such that $\sigma^2 = I$ and a partition $\lambda$ of $H(G)$ (By a partition of a set, we mean a disjoint decomposition into several unordered, possibly empty, subsets, called blocks).
 We say that two half edges $a,b \in H$ meet if and only if they are equivalent under the partition $\lambda$.
-The edges of $G$ are the pairs of half edges forming the two-cycle of $\sigma$ , and the set of them is denoted $E(G)$.
-The legs of $G$ are the fixed-points of $\sigma$, and the set of them is denoted $Leg(G)$ cf. for example, \cite{gk3} for precise definition.
-The cardinality of the set of half edges adjacent to a vertex $v$ is denoted by $n(v)$.
-A \textit{stable} graph is a graph with a labeling on $V(G)$, $g: V(G) \rightarrow Z_{\ge 0}$, called the \textit{genus} of vertex $v$, satisfying $2g(v)-2+n(v)>0$ for each vertex $v$.
-The geometric realization of a graph is a CW complex.
-The genus of the graph $G$ is defined as $g(G) = \sum_{v\in V(G)}g(v) + H^1(G)$, regarded graph as a CW complex.
-We denote $n(G) = \sum_{v \in V(G)} n(v)$. cf.\cite{gk}.
-The term stable graph comes from the theory of Deligne-Mumford space, where they are used to label various strata of the space. \end{definition}
+The $\textit{vertices}$ of $G$ are the blocks of the partition $\lambda$, and the set of them is denoted by $V(G)$.
+The subset of $H(G)$ corresponding to a vertex $v$ is denoted by $Leg(v)$.
+Its cardinality is called the valence of $v$, and denoted $n(v)$.
+The \textit{edges} of $G$ are the pairs of half edges forming the two-cycle of $\sigma$, and the set of them is denoted by $E(G)$.
+The cardinality of $E(G)$ is denoted by $|G|$.
+The legs of $G$ are the fixed-points of $\sigma$, and the set of them is denoted by $Leg(G)$ (note its difference with $Leg(v)$). cf. for example, \cite{gk3} for precise definitions.